Nathaniel Direnzo Arrested After Allegedly Attacking Child At Manhattan Park

 NEW YORK (CBSNewYork) — Police have made an arrest after a child was attacked at a Manhattan park.

-The suspect has been identified as 29-year-old Nathaniel Direnzo.READ MORE: Suffolk Police: Franklyn Charles, 18, Charged In Crash That Killed Jennifer Figueroa, 30, In Wyandanch
+The suspect has been identified as 29-year-old Nathaniel Direnzo.READ MORE: NYPD: Suspect In Custody For Possible DWI After Injuring Officer At Traffic Checkpoint In Lower Manhattan

 Police say around noon Wednesday, Direnzo began to yell at an 11-year-old girl and her classmates in Stuyvesant Square, then sprayed water at her and tried to attack her.

-When the girl tried to fight back, Direnzo allegedly grabbed the 11-year-old by her hair, punched her in the face and wrapped his hands around her neck.READ MORE: Alec Baldwin Was Told Gun Was "Cold" Before Fatal Movie Set Shooting, Court Records Show
+When the girl tried to fight back, Direnzo allegedly grabbed the 11-year-old by her hair, punched her in the face and wrapped his hands around her neck.READ MORE: Overnight Gun Violence: 3 Men Shot In Queens, Innocent Woman Shot In Brooklyn, NYPD Says

 Direnzo is also accused of hitting a 15-year-old boy who tried to intervene.

-Note: Editor’s note: This story was first published Oct.
-23.